-Over the course of April 3 and April 4, 2023, the Issuer completed an exchange of \$96,188 of its \$117,375 October 2023 Notes for \$106,268 of new April 2027 Notes.
-The remaining \$21,187 aggregate principal amount of the October 2023 Notes will mature on October 2, 2023.
 The Company accounted for the exchange of the October 2023 Notes for the April 2027 Notes as an extinguishment of \$96,188 of its October 2023 Notes.
 The Company recorded a loss on the extinguishment of \$13,129 as a result of the exchange.

-On May 31, 2023 and in accordance with the terms of the Indenture the Company completed the Mandatory Exchange of \$106,268 of aggregate principal amount of the April 2027 Notes, which represents all of the April 2027 Notes outstanding under the Indenture.
+On June 26, 2023 and in accordance with the terms of the Indenture the Company completed the Mandatory Exchange of \$106,268 of aggregate principal amount of the April 2027 Notes, which represents all of the April 2027 Notes outstanding under the Indenture.
 The Mandatory Exchange consideration per one thousand dollars of principal Notes exchanged consisted of 116.1846 of ADSs representing a corresponding number of the Company's ordinary shares, nominal value \$0.01 per share, plus accrued and unpaid interest thereon.
 The aggregate amount of ADSs and cash in respect of accrued and unpaid interest delivered to holders of Notes in the Mandatory Exchange was 12,347 ADSs and \$1,470, respectively.
-The Mandatory Exchange closed on June 26, 2023.